 The parameters used for the proposed algorithm, which have been adjusted by cross-validation, are detailed in Table II.
-For the dataset associated with mixtures of R = 3 endmembers, the abundance maps obtained by the proposed method are compared to those of VCA/FCLS in Figs. 2 to 4, whereas the corresponding endmembers are displayed in Fig. 5.
+For the dataset composed of mixtures of 3 endmembers, the abundance maps obtained by the proposed method are compared to those of VCA/FCLS in Figs. 3 to 5, whereas the corresponding endmembers are displayed in Fig. 6.
 The abundance maps obtained by SISAL/FCLS, $\ell{1/2}$ NMF and BCD/ADMM, somewhat similar to those obtained by VCA/FCLS, are included in a separate technical report [25], along with a more detailed version of Table III and the endmembers extracted by all the unmixing strategies.
-The performance of the unmixing methods is finally reported in Table III, leading to the following conclusions.
+The performance of the unmixing methods is finally reported in Tables III, IV and V leading to the following conclusions.

-- The proposed method is more robust to the absence of pure pixels in some images than both VCA/FCLS and SISAL/FCLS.
+• The proposed method is more robust to the absence of pure pixels in some images than both VCA/FCLS and SISAL/FCLS.
 Note that $\ell{1/2}$ NMF and BCD/ADMM converge to poor local optima, which directly results from the poor performance of VCA in this specific context.
-On the contrary, the estimated abundances obtained with the proposed method (second line of Figs. 2 to 4) are closer to the ground truth (first line) than VCA/FCLS (third line).
-This observation is confirmed by the results given in Table III; - The proposed method provides competitive unmixing results while allowing temporal endmember variability to be estimated for each endmember (see Fig. 5); - The abundance GMSEs and the REs estimated with the proposed method are lower or comparable to those obtained with VCA/FCLS and SISAL/FCLS applied to each image individually (see Table III), without introducing much more degrees of freedom into the underlying model when compared to BCD/ADMM; - Even though the performance of the proposed method degrades with the number of endmembers, the results remain better or comparable to those of the other methods.
+On the contrary, the estimated abundances obtained with the proposed method (second line of Figs. 3 to 5) are closer to the ground truth (first line) than VCA/FCLS (third line).
+This observation is confirmed by the results given in Table III;

+- The proposed method provides competitive unmixing results while allowing temporal endmember variability to be estimated for each endmember (see Fig. 6); - The abundance GMSEs and the REs estimated with the proposed method are lower or comparable to those obtained with VCA/FCLS and SISAL/FCLS applied to each image individually (see Table III), without introducing much more degrees of freedom into the underlying model when compared to BCD/ADMM; - Even though the performance of the proposed method degrades with the number of endmembers, the results remain better or comparable to those of the other methods.

-Whenever an endmember is scarcely present in one of the images, the proposed method outperforms VCA/FCLS as can be seen in Figs. 2 to 4.
-Note that the maximum theoretical abundance value and the number of pixels whose abundances are greater than 0.95 are mentioned on the top line of Figs.
+Whenever an endmember is scarcely present in one of the images, the proposed method outperforms VCA/FCLS as can be seen in Figs. 3 to 5.
+Note that the maximum theoretical abundance value and the number of pixels whose abundances are greater than 0.95 are mentioned on the top line of Figs. 3 to 5, to assess the difficulty of recovering each endmember in each image.
+This result was expected, since VCA is a pure pixel-based unmixing method.